cloudmesh-community/book/chapters/in/ai-rest.md

 **Step-4:**

-Now we define an OpenAPI specification in yaml format to create 2 different endpoints for functions defined in step-1 and step-2.
+Now we define an OpenAPI specification in yaml format to create 2 different endpoints for functions defined in the revios 3 steps.

-* Functions defined in step-1 and step-2 need to be part of a module named `ai.py`
+* Functions defined in step-1, step-2 and step-3 need to be
+part of a module named `ai.py`
-* operationId in the specification will correspond to the names of the functions defined in step-1 and step-2 respectively.
+* operationId in the specification will correspond to the names of the functions defined in each of the previous steps respectively.
-* The input parameter required for function in step-1 will be passed as inline parameter (linenum) for the endpoint to pre-process test dataset.
+* The input parameter required for function in step-2 will be passed as inline parameter (linenum) for the endpoint to pre-process test dataset.